cosmos/cosmos/whitepaper.md

 Once ether is received by the peg-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received from the peg-shard.
-When a shard receives an IBC packet proving that ether was received in the peg-contract for a particular ethereum account, a corresponding account is created on the peg-shard with that balance.
+When a shard receives an IBC packet proving that ether was received in the peg-contract for a particular Ethereum account, a corresponding account is created on the peg-shard with that balance.
 Ether on the peg-shard ("pegged-ether") can then be transferred to and from the hub, and later be destroyed with a transaction that sends it to a particular "withdrawal" address on Ethereum; an IBC packet proving